-Learning how to get over a crush is not an easy path to tread.
-With some hurdles and some setbacks along the way, this journey will keep you stumbling.
-However, in most cases, it is just the right track to take if you see no real future with this person.
+When that’s the case, it can be a real challenge to get over someone who does not have feelings for you.
+With some hurdles and setbacks along the way, this journey will keep you stumbling.
+However, in most cases, it is just the right track to take if you see no real future or potential relationship with this person.

 18 Practical Tips To Get Over A Crush